100mslive/100ms-docs/common/faq.md

 #### Is there any way to limit participants in a room?

-We don't limit the participants currently, but you can limit the number of peers as pert of the role or template configuration where we can add a maximum number of participants per role by setting the "maxPeerCount" attribute:
+We don't limit the participants currently, but you can limit the number of peers as pert of the role or template configuration where we can add a maximum number of participants per role by setting the `maxPeerCount` attribute:

 - While [creating/updating a role](/server-side/v2/policy/create-update-role) or
 - While creating/updating a template as part of [roles config](/docs/server-side/v2/policy/create-template-via-api#roles-object).

-You can use the `maxPeerCount` argument available in the  of Template to limit the number of peers for a particular role.

 #### How can I handle role change requests on my backend?
 Is there any webhook that exists or is planned?